sats17/tiny-saga/README.md

 * Listen by = Order MS, Payment MS

 ## Kafka design
-* Single topic
+* Single topic -> Yes order-topic.
+Each microservice will ignore the event that they don't want.
-* Partitions ?
+* Partitions ? -> Not yet decided.
-* Consumer Groups for each microservice, so multiple instance of microservice can receive only once message.
+* Consumer Groups for each microservice, so multiple instances/replicas of microservice can receive only one message.
-* Application needs to ignore message if they are not consumer of that message, and those eventTypes or eventName will be configurable outside code.
+* Application needs to ignore the message if they are not consumers of that message, and those eventTypes or eventName will be configurable outside code.

 ## Questions and Considerations
 * What specific information will be included in the event published to Kafka by the Payment MS?